 The p-value can be determined using a Monte Carlo simulation by using the simulate.p.value and B instructions.
 If the data form a 2 n 2 contingency, then Yates’ correction is automatically applied but only if the Monte Carlo simulation is not used.

-To conduct a goodness of fit test, you must specify p, the vector of probabilities; if this does not add to 1, you will get an error unless you use rescale.p = TRUE.
-You can use a Monte Carlo simulation on a goodness of fit test.
+To conduct goodness of fit test, you must specify p, the vector of probabilities; if this does not add to 1, you will get an error unless you use rescale.p = TRUE.
+You can use a Monte Carlo simulation on the goodness of fit test.
 If a single vector is specified, a goodness of fit test is carried out but the probabilities are assumed to be equal.